Slipperboard/firmware/README.md

 ## Continuous Integration

 The GitHub Actions workflow only runs checks for the files that changed in a pull request.
 Documentation-only updates skip the build step, for example.
+Build and unit tests still run when the `Makefile` or the workflow itself changes.
 See `.github/workflows/build.yml` for the path filters used.